-Whenever you’re bouncing around from provider-to-provider or you have gaps in your insurance, you’re exposing yourself to risk of having claims being denied as a pre-existing condition.
+Whenever you’re bouncing around from provider-to-provider or you have gaps in your insurance, you’re exposing yourself to the risk of having claims being denied as a pre-existing condition

 - Get insured when you’re healthy

-- Do you homework on the provider before getting insured.
+- Do your homework on the provider before getting insured.
 Ask questions.
 Seek a consultation from a broker/agent.